 The City of Charlotte continues to focus, along with its many community partners, on the issue of homelessness in the Charlotte community.
 While most recent Point in Time counts indicate the City is making progress, homelessness is still a significant community issue and requires the continuing work of the many programs and agencies working to reduce homelessness in Charlotte.
-Of particular focus over the next two years are initiatives to eliminate both veterans and chronic homelessness.
+Of particular are continuing initiatives to eliminate both veterans and chronic homelessness.